-Intellectual Property Rights (BBAOE 6.53) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Open Elective
+Intellectual Property Rights (BBAOE 6.53) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Open Elective

 - 1. To introduce fundamental aspects of intellectual property rights to students who are going to play major role in developing and management of innovative project in industries. - 2.
 To aware students about the procedure of registration and protection of intellectual property rights such as trademarks, copyrights, patents and designs etc. - 3.
-To aware students about the practice aspects of registration of intellectual property in order to protect their research work and get it registred under regulations of IPR.
+To aware students about the practice aspects of registration of intellectual property in order to protect their research work and get it registered under regulations of IPR.

-- i) The concept of Intellectual Property Rights.
+- 1. The concept of Intellectual Property Rights.

-- ii) Functioning of Patents.
+- 2. Functioning of Patents.

-- iii) Concepts of Copyright and Trademarks
+- 3. Concepts of Copyright and Trademarks

-Unit Contents

-I Overview of Intellectual Property

-Introduction of IPR, Scope of IPR, Need for intellectual property right

-(IPR), Intellectual property related problems in India, Introduction to the leading International instruments concerning Intellectual Property Rights: The Berne Convention, The World Intellectual Property Organization (WIPO); International Trade Agreements concerning IPR - WTO - TRIPS II Patents Definition of patent, invention and new invention; Need for patent, Inventions not patentable, Classification of patents in India, Classification of patents by WIPO, Categories/types of Patent, procedure for grant of patent, opposition to grant of patent, Patent Rights, Regulatory authority, Patent misuse, Penalties, Macro-economic impact of the patent system III Copyrights Definition of copyright, concept of Copyright, Procedure for registration of copyrights, Term of copyright, Works that can be copyrighted, Copyright in literary, dramatic and musical works, computer programmes and cinematograph films Neighbouring rights, Rights of performers and broadcasters, etc, Infringement of copyrights, Remedies for infringement of copyright IV Trademark Concept of Trademark, Definition, Types of Trademark,Importance, Registration process for Trademark, Grounds for refusal of registration, Rights of Trademark, Duration of Trademark, Infringement of Trademark Geographical indication - Concept of Geographical indication (GI), Difference between GI and Trademarks, Need for GI, Registered GI in India, Books Recom mended:
+J. C oncepts of copyright and trademarks Unit Content I Overview of Intellectual Property: Introduction of IPR, Scope of IPR, need for intellectual property right (IPR), Intellectual property related problems in India, Introduction to the leading International instruments concerning Intellectual Property Rights: The Berne Convention, The World Intellectual Property Organization (WIPO); International Trade Agreements concerning IPR - WTO - TRIPS II Patents: Definition of patent, invention and new invention; Need for patent, Inventions not patentable, Classification of patents in India, Classification of patents by WIPO, Categories/types of Patents, procedure for grant of patent, opposition to grant of patent, Patent Rights, Regulatory authority, Patent misuse, Penalties, Macro-economic impact of the patent system Ш Copyrights Definition of copyright, concept of Copyright, Procedure for registration of copyrights, Term of copyright, Works that can be copyrighted, Copyright in literary, dramatic and musical works, computer programmes and cinematograph films Neighboring rights, Rights of performers and broadcasters, etc., Infringement of copyrights, Remedies for infringement of copyright IV Trademark Concept of Trademark, Definition, Types of Trademarks, Importance, Registration process for Trademark, Grounds for refusal of registration, Rights of Trademark, Duration of Trademark, Infringement of Trademark Geographical Indication: Concept of Geographical indication (GI), Difference between GI and Trademarks, Need for GI, Registered GI in India,

-- 1) Indian Patents Law Legal & Business Implications, AjitParulekar and Sarita D' Souza, Macmillan India Ltd., 2006 - 2) Law Relating to Patents, Trade Marks, Copyright, Designs & Geographical Indications, B. L. Wadehra; Universal law Publishing Pvt.
-Ltd., India 2000 - 3) Law of Copyright and Industrial Designs, P. Narayanan; Eastern law House, Delhi, 2010. - 4) Handbook of Indian Patent Law and Practice, Subbaram N. R., S. Viswanathan, Printers and Publishers Pvt.
-Ltd., 1998.
+- 1. Indian Patents Law Legal & Business Implications, Ajit Parulekar and Sarita D' Souza, Macmillan India Ltd., 2006 - 2.
+Law Relating to Patents, Trademarks, Copyright, Designs & Geographical Indications, B. L. Wadehra; Universal law Publishing Pvt.
+Ltd., India 2000 - 3.
+Law of Copyright and Industrial Designs, P. Narayanan; Eastern law House, Delhi, 2010. - 4.
+Handbook of Indian Patent Law and Practice, Subbaram N. R., S. Viswanathan, Printers and Publishers Pvt.
+Ltd.,1998.

-Constitution of India and Human Rights (BBAOE 6.54) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Open Elective
+Constitution of India and Human Rights (BBAOE 6.54) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Open Elective